luweihao/luweihao.github.io/_pages/about.md

 ------
 I am a Ph.D. candidate at the Department of Statistics and Data Science, Tsinghua University.
 I am extremely fortunate to be advised by Associate Professor [Qian Lin](https://sites.google.com/site/qianlincd/).
-Before that, I completed my undergraduate studies at the School of Mathematics and Statistics, Wuhan University.
+Before that, I completed my undergraduate studies at the School of Mathematics and Statistics, at Wuhan University.
 My research interests include large-dimensional spectral algorithms, minimax rates of nonparametric regression problems, and sufficient dimension reduction.

 # Publication
 ------